top of page

 Mold and your health: What you need to know

-Most people don’t realize that mold exposure can cause serious illness, with symptoms ranging from mild to life-threatening.
+Most people don’t realize mold exposure can cause serious illness—ranging from mild symptoms to life-threatening conditions.
 Unfortunately, many doctors are unfamiliar with mold toxicity, leading to frequent misdiagnoses and unexplained chronic health issues.

+Symptoms vary based on genetics, duration of exposure, type of mycotoxin, and underlying health issues.
 Aside from mold allergies, it’s not the mold itself that causes harm—it’s the mycotoxins.
 These toxic compounds, produced by mold, enter the body through inhalation, skin contact, or ingestion.
-They are extremely difficult to eliminate, especially for the estimated 25% of the population with a mutation on the HLA gene, which impairs the body’s ability to detoxify mycotoxins effectively.
+Mycotoxins are hard to eliminate, especially for the estimated 25% of people with an HLA gene mutation that impairs detoxification.

 Over 70% of buildings have hidden water damage—and hidden mold.
 What you don’t see can still harm you.